rdagumampan/elasticsearch-windows-server-cookbook/kibana-logtrail-setup.md

 ### Setting-up Kibana/LogTrail plugin

-[BareTail](https://www.baremetalsoft.com/baretail/) is one of my best-loved tools in tailing logs I have to let it go.
-A little digging gives me LogTrail.
-It's great that someone made great work to support this in Kibana as plugin, hats-off to [@sivasamyk](https://github.com/sivasamyk).
+[BareTail](https://www.baremetalsoft.com/baretail/) is one of my best-loved tools in tailing logs when we starts using ES but a little digging gives me LogTrail.
+It's great that someone made great work to support this in Kibana as a plugin, hats-off to [@sivasamyk](https://github.com/sivasamyk)!

 Pre-requisite:
 	- We need the exact version of Kibana you're running, in my case I had v6.2.2.
 To view releases that matches your installation visit this https://github.com/sivasamyk/logtrail/releases